Skip to main content

 This section provides parents and families with information about caring for their newborn.

-The Breastfeeding My Baby guide, available inside the Pregnancy Passport, is a helpful tool that can be printed and posted in health care facilities to promote breastfeeding, or used with families for individual or group education.
+The Breastfeeding or Chestfeeding My Baby guide, available inside the Pregnancy Passport (PDF), is a helpful tool that can be printed and posted in health-care facilities to promote breastfeeding or chestfeeding, or used with families for individual or group education.
 There are two sizes available for printing: Letter (8.5 x 11) and Poster (24 x 17).

-Is it safe to breastfeed my baby after my Medical Imaging test?
+Is it safe to breastfeed or chestfeed my baby after my Medical Imaging test?
 Yes

 Breastfeeding your preterm baby

-Breastfeeding Your Preterm Baby booklet was adapted with permission from the BFI Strategy for Ontario.
-The Breastfeeding Your Preterm Baby booklet supports families who have a preterm baby and who plan to breastfeed and/or provide human milk to their baby.
+The Breastfeeding Your Preterm Baby booklet was adapted with permission from the BFI Strategy for Ontario.
+The Breastfeeding Your Preterm Baby booklet supports families who have a preterm baby and who plan to breastfeed or chestfeed and/or provide human milk to their baby.

 Informal (peer-to-peer) milk sharing